kotify/cloud-print-utils/README.md

 This is a collection of AWS Lambda layers and functions to render pdf documents and images from HTML.

 Download layers from release section or build them yourself (requires: make, docker, zip, unzip, jq).
-The layers support only Amazon Linux 2023 runtimes, eg. python3.12.
+The layers support only Amazon Linux 2023 runtimes, eg. python3.12 and python3.13.

 ## Fonts